 Our aim is to source the highest quality produce directly from the regions these superfoods originate from, at the same time supporting local communities who have cultivated these crops for hundreds of years.
 By commercialising these amazing foods and bringing them to the UK marketplace, we hope to create a mutually beneficial and long term relationship with our growers,” says Joseph Levy, managing director, Selva Organic.

 Not all their products come from South America though.
 In some cases, they source their products from third parties but they are very strict about them.
 They never compromise on quality, regardless of cost and are always looking to source the best products, not necessarily the cheapest.

 We do not source from suppliers who have low standards in regards to ethical operations or whose product has a high risk of contamination, regardless of whether their product or operation meets local or international standards.

 The majority of Selva’s range is certified organic by the Soil Association and all products are packaged in a UK warehouse certified by the same body as well as meeting BRC standards.
 The range is suitable for vegans and each product offers unique health benefits.

 But do I really need to include ‘superfoods’ in my diet?

 The choice is yours.
-So called ‘superfoods’ can be found anywhere, not only in South America.
+So-called ‘superfoods’ can be found anywhere, not only in South America.
 Anything that has high nutrient density can be called a ‘superfood’.
 But there is a problem with our food today.
-Intensive agriculture has created degraded soils which produce a low-quality food containing much fewer nutrients that did fifty years ago.
-Many people develop mineral deficiencies for this reason, for example magnesium is one mineral which British women don’t get enough through their diets.
+Intensive agriculture has created degraded soils which produce a low-quality food containing much fewer nutrients than did fifty years ago.
+Many people develop mineral deficiencies, for this reason, for example, magnesium is one mineral which British women don’t get enough through their diets.
 Zinc is another common mineral deficiency found in the UK population.